devanshu06/devanshu06.github.io/index.md

 ---
 layout: single
-title: "About Me"
+title: "Hey, I'm Devanshu Singh 👋"
 permalink: /
 author_profile: true
-classes: wide
+classes: full
 search: true
 ---

 I didn’t start my career chasing buzzwords.
 I started by solving very real problems in production — the kind that affect users, teams, and businesses if they’re not handled well.

-Over time, that journey naturally led me into **SRE and DevOps**.
+Over time, that journey naturally led me into **SRE and DevOps**, where I now have **3+ years of hands-on experience** building, scaling, and stabilizing real-world systems.

 Today, I focus on building systems that are: